rekterakathom/Overthrow/README.md

-# Overthrow: Community Edition
+# ✊ Overthrow: Community Edition
 **The work on Overthrow continues!**

-Overthrow: Community Edition is a continuation of the Overthrow Plus project by Nifnat: https://github.com/Nifnat/Overthrow
+Overthrow: Community Edition is a continuation of the Overthrow Plus project by **Nifnat**: https://github.com/Nifnat/Overthrow

 The goal of the project is to update the Overthrow codebase to allow for easier modification and enhanced performance, while also adding new features, trying to stay faithful to the original vision of Overthrow.

-**The goal is to have all non-gameplay changing performance improvements and security updates be accessible to all Overthrow developers in the perf branch, and maybe have them included in Overthrow Plus as well.**

 ![image](https://raw.githubusercontent.com/rekterakathom/Overthrow/master/addons/overthrow_main/campaign/OTCE-splash.jpg)

-# Overthrow
-A dynamic and persistent revolution campaign mod for ARMA 3 Apex

-# Current Features
+# 💡 Current Features
 * GTA-inspired wanted/stealth system
 * Dynamic political system with regional stability affecting presence of 2 different opposing factions to the player (BLUFOR and criminal elements)
 * Buy and sell just about in any-game item/vehicle/weapon for currency at local shops and gun dealers